zku/PwnAdventure3Hacks/README.md

 ## How to

 1. Start game
 2. Run `Release/RuntimeInject.bat` to inject the DLL into the game process and run the EntryPoint function.
-Hit F1 to teleport forward or change stuff, see `DllMain.cpp`.
+Hit F1 to teleport forward or change stuff, see `Logic.cpp`
-3. Run `Release/RuntimeEject.bat` to unload the DLL.
-It's an ugly/dirty hack, but increases development speed quite a bit until some scripting support is added.
+3. Hit F9 to unload the DLL

 ## Hacking

 * Start looking at the `Internals.hpp` file to get a feel of how the internal classes work
 * Look at `Hacks.cpp` for some sample hacks like teleportation
+* `Logic::Pulse` is called every frame and allows actions to be executed from the main thread (don't execute state-altering stuff from other threads)
 * Don't do debug builds, they will fail!

 ## License